5 Incredible Liver-Cleansing Herbs

 More ways to improve your liver health

-In addition to taking liver-protective herbs, you can take several other steps to promote the elimination of toxins, protect liver cells from free radicals and inflammation, and enhance the overall health of your liver.
+In addition to taking liver-protective herbs, you can take several other steps to promote the elimination of toxins, protect liver cells, and enhance the overall health of your liver.

 Here are four ways to improve your liver health.

-A low-carb, high-fat diet helps reduce liver fat, making keto an ideal diet to reverse fatty liver disease and support liver health.
+A low-carb, high-fat diet helps reduce liver fat, making keto an ideal diet to manage liver fat and support liver health.

-Research published in Cell Metabolism found that the ketogenic diet reduced liver fat by over 40 percent in obese individuals and concluded, “We observed rapid and dramatic reductions of liver fat and other cardiometabolic risk factors.”
+Research published in Cell Metabolism found that following a ketogenic diet reduced liver fat by over 40 percent in obese individuals.
+The authors concluded, “We observed rapid and dramatic reductions of liver fat and other cardiometabolic risk factors.”

-Combining keto with intermittent fasting maximizes the fat-burning effects of a low-carb diet and can significantly benefit individuals with poor liver health.
+Combining a nutritious keto diet with intermittent fasting maximizes the fat-burning effects of a low-carb diet and can significantly benefit individuals with poor liver health.

-Fasting also stimulates autophagy, a cellular repair mechanism that recycles and removes damaged cell components, which helps protect liver cells from inflammation and improves overall liver function.
+Fasting also stimulates autophagy, a cellular repair mechanism that recycles and removes damaged cell components, which helps protect liver cells and may improve overall liver function.

 Choline-rich foods